eclipse-ankaios/ankaios/doc/docs/usage/tutorial-fleet-management.md

 mqtt_client.loop_forever()
 ```

-This python script will run inside the container.
-With
+This Python script runs inside a container managed by Ankaios.
+Using

 ```python
 ankaios = Ankaios()
 ```

-a connection to the Ankaios control interface will be established.
-After connecting to the MQTT broker with
+to connect to the Ankaios control interface.
+After connecting to the MQTT broker using

 ```python
 mqtt_client.connect(BROKER, PORT, 60)
 ```

-the script will listen to incoming MQTT messages.
+the script will listen for incoming MQTT messages.

-* **`vehicle/<VIN>/manifest/apply/req`**: Using this topic a remote operator can send an Ankaios manifest which gets applied by the fleet connector using
+* **`vehicle/<VIN>/manifest/apply/req`**: This topic allows a remote operator to send an Ankaios manifest that will be applied by the fleet connector using

     ```python
     ret = ankaios.apply_manifest(manifest)
     ```

-* **`vehicle/<VIN>/manifest/delete/req`**: Using this topic a remote operator can send an Ankaios manifest which gets deleted by the fleet connector using
+* **`vehicle/<VIN>/manifest/delete/req`**: This topic allows a remote operator to send an Ankaios manifest that will be deleted by the fleet connector using

     ```python
     ret = ankaios.delete_manifest(manifest)